Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 You will find all the information you need to complete this exercise on this [page](https://reactnative.dev/docs/asyncstorage).

-## Last step : Get coins data from an API
+## Last step : Get data from an API

-We need now to get some real data from an API.

 In this exercice, we will use this [API](https://www.coinapi.io).
 You will need to register on this site to get a free API Key.

+When you add a coin, you must use the price returned in USD by the API of the chosen coin.
+You should take a look at the [doc](https://docs.coinapi.io/#list-all-assets)

+For exemple:

 ## Authors